What is breast cancer?

 Invasive breast cancer

 Invasive means that the cancer has grown through the lining of a duct or lobule into the surrounding breast tissue.
-There are two types of invasive breast cancer:
+One way doctors describe invasive breast cancer is based on the cells from which the cancer develops.
+There are many types of invasive breast cancer, but the two most common are:

 Invasive breast cancer can also spread beyond the breast to lymph nodes and other parts of the body.